-- Step 1.
-Carefully lay the compute node on a flat, static-protective surface, orienting the compute node with the bezel pointing toward you. - Step 2.
-Orient the compute node cover so that the posts on the inside of the cover slide into the slots on the compute node.
+Step 1.
+Orient the cover so that the posts on the inside of the cover slide into the slots on the compute node.

-Note: Before you close the compute node cover, make sure that the air baffle and all components are installed and seated correctly and that you have not left loose tools or parts inside the compute node.
-Retention clips that secure the I/O expansion adapters must be in the closed position to install the compute node cover.
+Note: Before you close the cover, make sure that the air baffle and all components are installed and seated correctly and that you have not left loose tools or parts inside the compute node.
+Retention clips that secure the I/O expansion adapters must be in the closed position to install the cover.